kensanata/phoebe/README.md

 And here's some documentation:

 - `--wiki_token` is for the token that users editing pages have to provide;
-      the default is "hello"; you use this option multiple times and give different users different passwords, if you want
+      the default is "hello"; you can use this option multiple times and give different users different passwords, if you want
 - `--wiki_main_page` is the page containing your header for the main page;
-      that's were you would put your ASCII art header, your welcome message, and so on
+      that's were you would put your ASCII art header, your welcome message, and so on, see ["Main Page and Title"](#main-page-and-title) below
 - `--wiki_pages` is an extra page to show in the main menu; you can use this option multiple times
-- `--wiki_mime_type` is a MIME type to allow for uploads; text/plain is always allowed and doesn't need to be listed; you can also just list the type without a subtype, eg. `text` will allow all sorts of texts
+- `--wiki_mime_type` is a MIME type to allow for uploads; text/plain is always allowed and doesn't need to be listed; you can also just list the type without a subtype, eg. `image` will allow all sorts of images (make sure random people can't use your server to exchange images – set a password using `--wiki_token`)
 - `--host` is the hostname to serve; the default is `localhost` – you probably want to pick the name of your machine, if it is reachable from the Internet